The Washburn Parallaxe (PXL20EWH-D) In Gloss White

 What Is A Set Neck or Set In Neck Construction

-Is A Set Neck Better Than A Bolt -On One?
+Is A Set Neck Better Than A Bolt-On?

 Pros

-• Set Neck guitars give your more sustain and resonance.
+- Set Neck guitars give you more sustain and resonance

-• Along with effortless playability in the higher regions of the fretboard without having to adjust your hand position.
+- Effortless playability in the higher regions of the fretboard without having to adjust your hand position

 Cons

-• Also, it is not easily replaced if you experience neck issues that would need to be left to experience Luthiers.
+- Not easily replaced if you experience neck issues this will need to be left to experience Luthiers.

 While each neck construction design has pros and cons, to say whether one is better than the other must be up to the player.